-It never fails (at least at my brunch)…everyone is already sitting down to eat, and then a couple of unexpected guests drop by.
-If you are expecting some stragglers who may not make it for the sit-down portion of the meal, set up cutlery, plates, and napkins that are easy to get to.
-Then they can help themselves to the buffet when they arrive.
+It never fails (at least at my brunches)…everyone is already sitting down to eat, and then a couple of unexpected guests drop by.

 Brunch can also include lunch-type food such as shrimp cocktail, quiche, salad, deviled eggs, and make-your-own-sandwiches with ham, cheese, and biscuits (or any other type of sandwich trimmings you like)…all of which are easy to prepare ahead of time.

 For the people with a sweet tooth, pastries are always a good brunch option.
-These danishes from bakingbytes.com can be made the day before (no last minute cooking!)
-Click HERE to get the recipe.
+These maple pecan scones can be made the day before (no last minute cooking!)

 I try to keep the desserts pretty light since everyone is usually full by the time they have finished with the regular brunch food (and I don’t want to be left with a bunch of sweets that I’ll end up eating myself).

-I like to have a couple of these 3-dish servers.
+I like to have a couple of these 3-dish servers these 3-dish servers.
 They provide lots of space for serving different dishes.